naufal-rafif/Naufal-Rafif/README.md

 👋 Hi guys, welcome to my github profile.
 My name is **Naufal Rafif Danutirta**.
 I am a **web designer** and a **frontend web developer**.
 I **learned programming in 2018** when was high school.

- the skills that I have 👀
+ Skills that I have 👀

  * **HTML**
  * **CSS**